Plant Climbing Roses

 Plant Hedges & Prune Shrubs

-March is a good time to prune shrubs as they have lost their leaves and become dormant.
-Without the leaves you can easily see the branching structure of the shrub and can spot where to prune.
+March is a good time to prune shrubs as they have lost their leaves and become dormant - again without the leaves you can easily see the branching structure of the shrub and can spot where to prune.

 Sow Sweet Peas

-For best results sow in late October/November or at the beginning of March as temperatures and light levels are optimum.
-Seeds sown now will still create a fragrant show this Summer.
+For best results sow Sweet Peas under cover in late October/November or at the beginning of March as temperatures and light levels are optimum - seeds sown now will still create a glorious fragrant show this Summer.

-To pinch sweet pea plants, wait until they are 10 cm to 20.5 cm high.
-Take the growing tip between your forefinger and thumbnail and snip the growing tip off.
-This encourages bushy growth and sturdy plants ready to plant out when the temperature rises.
+To pinch sweet pea plants, wait until they are 10 cm to 20.5 cm high then take the growing tip between your forefinger and thumbnail and snip the growing tip off - this encourages bushy growth and sturdy plants ready to plant out when the temperature rises.

-Sort through your seed collection and order something new – the warmth of the greenhouse is an ideal place to seek shelter from March winds and plant your planting.
+Sort through your seed collection and order something new – the warmth of the greenhouse is an ideal place to shelter from March winds and plant your planting with a cup of tea.

 Maintain Your Lawn